kyndall-brown/homeworkcode/inflationdata/README.md

 # FRED Inflation Data:
 this readme has all the variable definitions for the three csv files

-## National Inflation Data:
+## National Inflation Data: Annual Version
-(i think i should get the annual version, sry)

 FRED Graph Observations
 Federal Reserve Economic Data